2022–23 Serie D: Rules

-In case of an aggregate draw after the second leg, two extra times will be played; in case of further aggregate draw, the worst-placed team will be relegated.
+Two extra times will be played in case of an aggregate draw after the second leg; in case of a further aggregate draw, the worst-placed team will be relegated.

-In case the two teams will have a league gap of at least eight points, the relegation playoff will not take place and the worst-placed team will be automatically relegated instead.
+In case the two teams have a league gap of at least eight points, the relegation playoff will not take place and the worst-placed team will be automatically relegated instead.

 Teams

-The composition of the league involves nine divisions, grouped geographically and named alphabetically.
+The league composition involves nine divisions, grouped geographically and named alphabetically.

 Teams relegated from Serie C

 The following teams were relegated from the 2021–22 Serie C: